-Now that you know how to accept credit card payments, it’s time to receive the money.
-If a merchant service provider attempts to debit a business owner’s bank account and it lacks insufficient funds, then the merchant will be charged an ACH reject fee.
+In a similar vein, if a merchant service provider attempts to debit a business owner’s bank account and it lacks sufficient funds, then the merchant will be charged an ACH reject fee.
 If a merchant service provider attempts to deposit funds into the business’ bank account and it’s closed or blocked then they’ll also receive an ACH Reject fee.
 A standard ACH Reject fee is $25.

-Before I Select an MSP, What Else do I Need to Know?
+Before You Select an MSP, What Else Do You Need to Know?

-One of the main things you want to decide on is how you want to accept credit card payments.
-For example, will it be online, in-store, from a mobile device, or all of the above?
+One of the main things you want to decide is how you will be accepting payments.
+For example, will you accept credit cards online, in-store, from a mobile device, or all of the above?

-Some processors are hardcoded to certain hardware and others may not have the integration capability needed for POS software or ecommerce platforms.
+Some processors are hardcoded to certain hardware and others may not have the integration capability needed for point of sale software or eCommerce platforms.
 Before you settle on a merchant account provider, make certain it can integrate with all the payment platforms you need to run your business.

 If you’d like to process credit cards in-store then you’ll need hardware.
 For in-store payments, you have four options:

 Mobile card readers will either plug into the headphone jack of a mobile device such as an iPhone, iPad, Android device, or connect using Bluetooth technology.
 The mobile reader works with an application you can download to your mobile device.